 The Twelve asanas strung together work on muscles and joints in every part of the body.
 The muscles, joints and ligaments get stretched, strengthened and toned.
 When practiced regularly, one will notice a great improvement in muscle strength.
 Spinal flexibility improves.

-The functioning of vital internal organs improves with regular practice.
+Sun salutation benefits is that the functioning of vital internal organs improves with regular practice.
 Blood circulation and oxygen supply improves.
 Blockages get released, helping build immunity.

 While doing Surya Namaskar, breath patterns are defined by the posture movement.
 Due to this rhythmic movement, the lungs are ventilated and blood gets more oxygen.
 This contributes towards detoxification and better flow of lymph which carries toxins to the excretory organs.
 This also helps in building immunity.

 An intense physical exercise, Surya Namaskar contributes greatly towards weight loss.
 With practice, one can increase the number of rounds, too, which will help in losing weight.
 The postures stretch the abdominal muscles and when practiced at a faster rate, you’ll finish your rounds with a great sweat!
 Metabolism also improves over time.

 Since the practice works on every part of the system, there is a harmony between the mind and body.
 A greater mind-body connection is established and balance improves.

 As blockages get released, prana or life force flows freely, improving energy and stamina.
 Vitality increases, helping you feel stronger and healthier as you practice more and more.